droe/binja-bpf/README.md

 ## Known issues

--   The plugin is currently "bring your own packet header structs".
-It should come with convenient headers for common packet types, or load them from e.g. Linux type libraries.
--   NetBSD `BPF_COP`/`BPF_COPX` misc instructions are disassembled, but not lifted to LLIL yet.
 -   Hovering over certain constants in HLIL results in spurious warnings and errors in core without impairing plugin functionality.
 This seems to be a bug in core, not in the plugin.
+-   NetBSD `BPF_COP`/`BPF_COPX` misc instructions are disassembled, but not lifted to LLIL yet.
+-   The plugin does ship packet header structs, though field access beyond the IP header will not be resolved by Binary Ninja due to the dynamic offset.

 ## Plans